 In one sense, we are indeed very limited in our choices for a mate.
 When you want the best, you have to wait for it!
 But like anything rare and precious, difficult to see and hard to find, the wait is worthwhile.
 Our responsibility is to be the kind of women worth waiting for.
 You see, we aren’t the only ones looking.
 They are out there too.

-We have to be good women to deserve good men.
-We have to love God with all our hearts to meet a mate that does the same.
-We have to have faith, surrender our manipulation, and place our hope in the Lord, not in man.
+When we love God with all our hearts, we are drawn to a mate who does the same.
+We have to have faith, be willing to wait, and place our hope in the Lord, not in man.
 And we have to have confidence that there are in this world a few good men – and that is just enough.